gyscos/cursive/doc/tutorial_1.md

 ## Views

-[`View`s] are the main components of the user interface in a cursive application.
+[`Views`] are the main components of the user interface in a cursive application.
 At their core, they define what to draw in a rectangle of the terminal.
 For instance, a view can print a line of text, or a checkbox, etc.